Developer Preview

 # Create an API key for programmatic usearca api-key create --name "cli-test"

 # Save the key in your profile (optional)arca config set local --api-key <raw-key-from-output>3.
-Create, Deposit, Transfer
+Ensure Wallets, Fund, Transfer

-# Create two walletsarca object create --path /wallets/main --denomination USDarca object create --path /wallets/savings --denomination USD
+# Ensure two wallets exist (creates if missing, returns existing if matching)arca object ensure --path /wallets/main --denomination USDarca object ensure --path /wallets/savings --denomination USD

 # Transfer between walletsarca transfer --path /op/transfer/fund-1 \ --from /wallets/main \ --to /wallets/savings \ --amount 250